FPO upbeat scheme will hit B10bn target

 writer: Wichit Chantanusornsiri

-The Fiscal Policy Office (FPO) is optimistic that spending for the cash rebate of up to 20% for the Taste, Shop, Spend (chim-shop-chai) scheme's G-wallet 2 will reach 10 billion baht when the scheme lapses at the end of January.
+The Fiscal Policy Office (FPO) is optimistic that spending from the cash rebate of up to 20% in the Taste-Shop-Spend scheme will reach 10 billion baht by the time the programme lapses at the end of January.

-Spending through Krungthai Bank's Pao Tang G-wallet 2 app has jumped to 250 million baht a day over the last couple of weeks from 10 million per day earlier, said Lavaron Sangsnit, director-general of the FPO.
+Spending through Krungthai Bank's Pao Tang G-wallet 2 app has jumped to 250 million baht a day over the last few weeks from 10 million baht per day earlier, said Lavaron Sangsnit, director-general of the FPO.

-The higher spending can be attributed to the participation of upscale hotels and restaurants, said Mr Lavaron.
+The higher spending can be attributed to the participation of upscale hotels and restaurants, Mr Lavaron said.

-The scheme is a part of the government's 316-billion-baht stimulus package, aiming at triggering a spending spree and boosting the country's full-year economy to 2.6% as the economy falters.
+The scheme is part of the government's 316-billion-baht stimulus package aimed at triggering a spending spree and boosting the country's full-year economic growth to 2.6%.

 The cabinet earlier this month approved the third phase of the scheme.
 Some 2 million new registrants are eligible, of which 500,000 spots have been allotted for the elderly.

-Some 10 million participants in the first phase and 3 million in the second received a 1,000-baht cash handout, as well a cash rebate of up to 20%.
+Some 10 million participants in the first phase and 3 million in the second received a 1,000-baht cash handout, plus a cash rebate of up to 20%.
 The 1,000-baht cash giveaway is required to be spent through Pao Tang's G-wallet 1.

 Since the scheme's launch in late September, spending tallied 14.8 billion baht, of which 11.5 billion was splurged through G-wallet 1 and the remainder through G-wallet 2.

-Regarding registration for the elderly quota under the scheme's third phase, 196,889 have signed up, leaving around 300,000 spaces available.
+Regarding registration for the elderly quota under the scheme's third phase, 196,889 have signed up, leaving about 300,000 spaces available.

 Elderly registration for cash rebate rights began on Nov 17.

-He said the Finance Ministry has not set any daily target for the number of elderly registrants and the registration will run until the 500,000 quota is reached.
+The Finance Ministry has not set a daily target for the number of elderly registrants, Mr Lavaron said, adding that registration will run until the 500,000 quota is reached.

-Daily registration for the elderly averages 10,000 and Mr Lavaron said he is satisfied with the rate.
+Registration for the elderly is averaging 10,000 a day, a rate Mr Lavaron said he was satisfied with.

 - Keywords